An alternative to the Hyperspace Arsenal

 - System Shock 2, with the variation that the size of the grid varies with your character's strength.

 - The first Deus Ex game (although ammo was mysteriously stored elsewhere), the second switched to a list inventory.
 A bug in the first game allows one to exploit a glitch and stack inventory items on top of each other.

 - Deus Ex: Human Revolution brings back the grid inventory, and even allows you to upgrade inventory space, but now makes ammo take up space.
 The game will automatically reposition items for the best fit, though.

-- The Diablo series.
-The first also had the rather painful restriction that gold (in stacks of up to 5,000, though double this with the right and otherwise useless amulet in the unofficial expansion pack) took up precious inventory space.
+- The first also had the rather painful restriction that gold (in stacks of up to 5,000, though double this with the right and otherwise useless amulet in the unofficial expansion pack) took up precious inventory space.
 Few items were actually worth more than their gold worth, which made them that much more precious.

-- And its spiritual successors Mythos and Hellgate: London.
+- And its Spiritual Successors Mythos and Hellgate: London.

 - In Mabinogi, gold only stacks up to 1,000 per square.
 However, there are items called Gold Bags which occupy four squares each, and can hold up to 50,000 gold each.
 Also, your bank account can hold up to six million gold per character, and any of the characters can access it (useful for kitting out a new character with no money of their own).

 - The inventory in the Geneforge series has a set weight limit, dependent on the Strength stat, beyond which you become encumbered and start losing action points per turn.
 Earlier games in the series had backpack items count towards the limit too.